haixiangyan/codeblock-beautifier/README.md

 ## Future
 There may have some problems that I haven't found for this extension yet.
 If you have any questions or find any bugs, please put an issue on this repo.
 Thank you!

+## Change Log

+### v1.0

+* Add parsing action.
+It is able to parse code blocks and apply given theme.

+* Add styles to beautify each code blocks.

+### v1.1

+* Enable user to select highlight languages with adding a panel below code blocks.

+* Enable user to select different theme and apply to all code blocks.

+### v1.2

+* Enable user to select highlight languages preference.
+Because highlight.js may detect wrong languages, setting highlight languages preference can let it detect correctly.

+* Add revert action.
+User can revert parsed code blocks to original styles.